CogNeuroUR/frame-by-frame/README.md

 + **./input_data**
 Input Data (Video Files from MiT-v1, etc.)
 + **./models**
-Folder containing labels and weights of the pretrained ResNet-50 (MiT-v1) neural network model, as well as representations of this/these model(s), e.g. RDM, feature maps, etc.
+Folder containing labels and weights of the pre-trained ResNet-50 (MiT-v1) neural network model, as well as representations of this/these model(s), e.g. RDM, feature maps, etc.
 + **./plots**
 Output-folder, where plots, etc. are saved into during the process
 + **./scripts**